Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

     should use spaces to constitute a valid expression.
 Finally, having no indices in the first group is only possible by writing an empty tuple.
 The second group can then use spaces, or also contain the indices as a tuple, i.e. both `D[(); a b c]` or `D[(); (a, b, c)]`.
-Writing the two groups of indices within a tuple, with both tuples seperated by a semicolon is always valid syntax, irrespective of the number of indices in that group.
+Writing the two groups of indices within a tuple (which uses a comma as natural separator), with both tuples seperated by a semicolon is always valid syntax, irrespective of the number of indices in that group.

 5. Index expressions `[...]` are only interpreted as index notation on the highest level.
     For example, if you want to mulitply two matrices which are stored in a list, you can